 |

 If a mask must include spaces, it should be enclosed in double quotes.
-For example, to specify all files that begin with white paper, use the mask "white paper*", including quotes.
+For example, to specify all files that begin with white paper, use the mask "white paper*", including the quotes.

 Several masks may be separated with spaces, semicolons (;), or commas (,).
 For example: